 Like the Roland, this budget amp is that it offers two built-in guitar effects – chorus and reverb.
 This lets you create atmospheric and glistening tones, which were especially prevalent in 80s music.

-As mentioned before, this particular amp does retain a lot of the hallmarks from the previous ones, and you do have the option to run a microphone through it, which is played through a separate channel than the acoustic guitar.
-Instead of a CD input though, you have some auxiliary ports.
+As mentioned before, this particular amp does retain a lot of the hallmarks from the previous ones, and you do have the option to run a microphone through it, which is played through a separate channel from the acoustic guitar.
+Instead of a CD input, though, you have some auxiliary ports.

 Unlike the Marshall, this one has just a single 8” driver, despite being double the wattage.
 Don’t worry – because of its wattage, you’ll be able to sound big at most gigs while also retaining clarity.

-This Fender model has 2 channels where you can run two instruments or a microphone simultaneously and boasts a variety of effects that you can choose.
+This Fender model has two channels where you can run two instruments or a microphone simultaneously and boasts a variety of effects that you can choose from.
 I think the vibratone option is neat, and it’s not something you always see included on amplifiers – in fact, I’m pretty sure it’s something that originated from Fender and is exclusive to them.

-In guides like these, some prefer to save the best for last, but in this one, I am saving the biggest for last (though, many guitarists can rightfully call this one the best)!
-The Loudbox Performer by Fishman is the largest acoustic guitar amp on this list, and therefore, will be the amp you will want to have if you plan on taking on biggest gigs that you can.
+In guides like these, some prefer to save the best for last, but in this one, I am saving the biggest for last (though many guitarists can rightfully call this one the best)!
+The Loudbox Performer by Fishman is the largest acoustic guitar amp on this list and therefore, will be the amp you will want to have if you plan on taking on the biggest gigs that you can.